 If you don’t know what you can offer or how much you can deliver, you might end up under- or over-utilizing employees.
 To avoid this problem, you need target utilization rates.
 Solutions like Primetric help to learn more about your employees’ utilization and set you on the path to greater profitability.

-Pro tip: To ensure that employees are productive, don’t assign them too little work - they’ll just get bored.
+Pro tip: To ensure that employees are productive, don’t assign them too little work - they’ll just get bored and their performance will drop.
 But avoid overwhelming them with tasks right - too many tasks lead to frustration.
 Find the sweet spot between the two.
 Primetric helps to ace this aspect of project management by giving you easy-to-use heat maps that show who is overloaded with work and who has nothing to do at the moment.